matplotlib/CZI_2021-03_mpl/proposal.md

 The EOSS3 grant builds on the work of EOSS1 and supports one developer at 30% (Thomas Caswell), one graduate student (Hannah Aizenman) with partial summer support for her advisor (Michael Grossberg), and a full time Research Software Engineer (Elliott Sales de Andrade).
 Elliott's funding has a two-month delay from Caswell and Aizenman.

 Elliott has focused on the maintenance and support aspect of the grant.
-As part of ongoing maintenance, Elliott increased automation of the release process and CI infrastructure, enabling us to make 1 feature and 2 bug-fix releases in cycle 3 to-date, with an additional 2 feature and 6 bug-fix releases in cycle 1.
-Elliott implemented or shepherded to completion several mid-sized and high-impact projects including toolkit-specific work (Hi-DPI improvements, JavaScript modernization), feature implementation (3D-specific plots, domain-specific plot types), and internal refactors (deprecation cleanup, internal storage refactors).
+As part of ongoing maintenance, he increased automation of the release process and CI infrastructure, enabling us to make 1 feature and 2 bug-fix releases in cycle 3 to-date, with an additional 2 feature and 6 bug-fix releases in cycle 1.
+Elliott implemented or shepherded to completion several mid-sized and high-impact projects including toolkit-specific work (Hi-DPI improvements) and internal refactors (deprecation cleanup, internal storage refactors, c/c++ extension improvements).

 Hannah is making progress on her thesis and is on-track to graduate in Q2 2022.
 She has completed her thesis proposal and submitted a paper on this work to IEEE VIS 2021 (currently under review).
 We have begun preliminary discussions with MNE-Python, DeepLabCut, and scanpy to identify a biology partner to work with on a proof-of-concept implementation.
-We are planning to present an update on this work to the wider community at SciPy 2021 in July.
+We have submitted a proposal to present an update to the wider community at SciPy 2021 in July.